swisspol/Recipes/Clafoutis.md

 7. Slowly pour milk mixture into egg mixture while whisking constantly
 8. Pour the mixture into quiche mold or pie dish then add fruits (distribute evenly)
 9. Bake until slightly puffed and browned around the outside (30-35 minutes)

-*Optional*
+10. Optional sugar topping

-10. Remove from oven and turn up temperature to 500ºF
+  1. Remove from oven and turn up temperature to 500ºF
-11. Sprinkle powdered sugar
+  2. Sprinkle powdered sugar
-12. Return to oven for 5-10 minutes to caramelize sugar (watch carefully)
+  3. Return to oven for 5-10 minutes to caramelize sugar (watch carefully)

 *Let clafoutis cool for 15 minutes before serving.*